MMakonnen/finetune-on-lepard/README.md

 - Judge names are scraped from CourtListener for all cases in the dataset
 - The scraping ensures **complete coverage** across train/validation/test splits to avoid evaluation bias
 - Judge metadata is integrated into both training and evaluation pipelines
-- Data files with judge metadata are stored in `finetuning_data_judge/`

 **Important Considerations**:
 - ⚠️ **Label Leakage Prevention**: Only metadata available at retrieval time (e.g., destination court, judges) should be included.
 Source-related information (source court, source date) directly encodes information about the target passage and constitutes label leakage.